mmaghanem/SQL_data_cleaning/README.md

 4. Breaking Down Address Components
-For more detailed analysis, it’s beneficial to break down composite fields like PropertyAddress into individual components.
-The SQL code below splits the address into separate parts such as street address and city.
+For detailed analysis, I break down PropertyAddress fields into separate parts such as street address and city.
 ```sql
 -- Extracting individual parts of the address (Address, City)
 SELECT SUBSTRING(PropertyAddress, 1, LOCATE(',', PropertyAddress) - 1) AS Address,